greenelab/deep-review/sections/04_study.md

 ### Metagenomics

-`TODO: Add reference tags to this section` Metagenomics (which refers to the study of genetic material, 16S rRNA and/or whole-genome shotgun DNA, from microbial communities) has revolutionized the study of micro-scale ecosystems within us and around us.
-There is increasing literature of applying machine learning in general to metagenomic analysis.
-In the late 2000’s, a plethora of machine learning methods were applied to classifying DNA sequencing reads to the thousands of species within a sample.
-An important problem is genome assembly from these mixed-organism samples.
-And to do that, the organisms should be “binned” before assembling.
-Binning methods began with many k-mer techniques [@tag:Karlin] and then delved into other clustering algorithms, such as self-organizing maps (SOM) [@tag:Abe].
-Then came the taxonomic classification problem,  with researchers naturally using BLAST [@tag:blast], followed by other machine learning techniques such as SVMs [@tag:McHardy], naive Bayesian classifiers [@tag:nbc], etc. to classify each read.
-Then, researchers began to use techniques that could be used to estimate relative abundances of an entire sample, instead of the precise but painstakingly slow read-by-read classification.
-Relative abundance estimators (a.k.a diversity profilers) are MetaPhlan [@tag:Metaphlan], (WGS)Quikr [@tag:wgsquikr], and some configurations of tools like OneCodex [@tag:onecodex] and LMAT [@tag:lmat].
-While one cannot identify which reads were mapped back to an organism using relative abundance estimators, they can be useful for faster comparative and other downstream analyses.
-Newer methods hope to classify reads and estimate relative abundances at faster rates [@tag:Vervier] and as of this writing, there are more than 70 metagenomic taxonomic classifiers in existence.
-Besides binning and classification of species, there is functional identification and annotation of sequence reads [@tag:yok @tag:Soueidan].
+Metagenomics, which refers to the study of genetic material -- 16S rRNA and/or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within us and around us.
+In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
+16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores >99% of the genomic content.
+Subsequent tools aimed to classify 300-3000bp reads from complex mixtures of microbial genomes based on tetranucleotide frequencies (which are characteristic for different organisms [@tag:Karlin]) using supervised [@tag:McHardy @tag:nbc] or unsupervised methods [@tag:Abe].
+Then, researchers began to use techniques that could estimate relative abundances from an entire sample, which is much faster than classifying individual reads [@tag:Metaphlan @tag:wgsquikr @tag:lmat @tag:Vervier].
+There is also great interest in identifying and annotating sequence reads [@tag:yok
+@tag:Soueidan].
 However, the focus on taxonomic/functional annotation is just the first step.
-Once organisms are identified, there is the interest in understanding the interrelationship between these organisms and host/environment phenotypes [@tag:Guetterman].
-One of the first attempts was a survey of supervised classification methods for microbes->phenotype classification [@tag:Knights], followed by similar studies that are more massive in scale [@tag:Stratnikov @tag:Segata].
-There have been techniques that bypass the taxonomic classification step altogether [@tag:Ding], (sequence composition to phenotype classification).
+Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified [@tag:Guetterman
+@tag:Knights @tag:Stratnikov @tag:Segata] or overall sequence compsition
+[@tag:Ding].
 Also, researchers have looked into how feature selection can improve classification [@tag:Liu @tag:Segata], and techniques have been proposed that are classifier-independent [@tag:Ditzler @tag:Ditzler2].

-So, how have neural networks (NNs) been of use?
-Most neural networks are being used for short sequence->taxa/function classification, where there is a lot of data for training (and thus suitable for NNs).
+How have neural networks (NNs) been of use?
+Most neural networks are being used for phylogenetic classification or functional annotation from sequence data, where there is a lot of data for training (and thus suitable for NNs).
 Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@tag:Hoff] and FragGeneScan [@doi:10.1093/nar/gkq747]), which usually has plenty of training examples.
-Representations (similar to Word2Vec [@tag:Word2Vec] in natural language processing) for protein family classification has been introduced and classified with a skip-gram  neural network [@tag:Asgari].
+Representations (similar to Word2Vec [@tag:Word2Vec] in natural language processing) for protein family classification have been introduced and classified with a skip-gram neural network [@tag:Asgari].
 Recurrent neural networks show good performance for homology and protein family identification [@tag:Hochreiter @tag:Sonderby].
-Interestingly, Hochreiter, who invented Long Short Term Memory, delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.
+Interestingly, Hochreiter, who invented Long Short Term Memory (LSTM), delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.

-One of the first techniques of “de novo” genome binning used self-organizing maps, a type of NN [@tag:Abe].
-Essinger et al. use ART, a neural network algorithm called Adaptive Resonance Theory, to cluster similar genomic fragments and showed that it has better performance than K-means.
+One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN [@tag:Abe].
+Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means.
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
-Also, neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
+Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
 Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
-An initial study shows that deep neural networks have been successfully applied to  taxonomic classification of 16S rRNA genes, with convolutional networks  provide about 10% accuracy genus-level improvement over RNNs and even random forests [@tag:Mrzelj].
-However, this study performed 10-fold cross-validation on 3000 sequences in total.
+An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and even random forests [@tag:Mrzelj].
+However, this study performed 10-fold cross-validation on only 3000 sequences.

-Due to the traditionally small numbers of metagenomic samples in studies, neural network uses for classifying phenotype from microbial composition are just beginning.
-A standard MLP was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
-Recently, multi-layer, recurrent networks (and convolutional networks) have been applied to microbiome genotype-phenotype, with Ditzler et al. being the first to associate soil samples with pH level using multi-layer perceptrons, deep-belief networks, and recursive neural networks (RNNs) [@tag:Ditzler3].
-Besides classifying the samples appropriately, Ditzler shows that internal phylogenetic tree nodes inferred by the networks are appropriate features representing low/high pH, which can provide additional useful information and new features for future metagenomic sample comparison.
- Also, an initial study has show promise of these networks for diagnosing disease [@tag:Faruqi].
+Neural network uses for classifying phenotype from microbial composition are just beginning.
+A standard multi-layer perceptron (MLP) was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
+Recently, Ditzler et al. associated soil samples with pH level using MLPs, deep-belief networks, and recursive neural networks [@tag:Ditzler3].
+Besides classifying the samples appropriately, they showed that internal phylogenetic tree nodes inferred by the networks were appropriate features representing low/high pH.
+Thus, hidden nodes might provide biological insight as well as new features for future metagenomic sample comparison.
+Also, an initial study has shown promise of these networks for diagnosing disease [@tag:Faruqi].

-There are still a lot of challenges with applying deep neural networks to metagenomics problems.
-They are not ideal for microbial/functional composition->phenotype classification because most studies contain tens of samples (~20->40) and hundreds/thousands of features (aka species).
-Such underdetermined/ill-conditioned problems are still a challenge for deep neural networks that require many more training examples than features to sufficiently converge the weights on the hidden layers.
+Challenges remain in applying deep neural networks to metagenomics problems.
+They are not yet ideal for phenotype classification because most studies contain tens of samples and hundreds or thousands of features (aka species).
+Such underdetermined, or ill-conditioned, problems are still a challenge for deep neural networks that require many more training examples than features to sufficiently converge the weights on the hidden layers.
 Also, due to convergence issues (slowness and instability due to large neural networks modeling very large datasets [@arxiv:1212.0901v2]), taxonomic classification of reads from whole genome sequencing seems out of reach at the moment for deep neural networks -- due to only thousands of full-sequenced genomes as compared to hundreds of thousands of 16S rRNA sequences available for training.

-However, because recurrent neural networks are showing success for base-calling (and thus removing the large error in the measurement of a pore's current signal) for the relatively new Oxford Nanopore sequencer [@tag:Boza], there is hope that the process of denoising->organism/function classification can be combined into one step in using powerful LSTM's.
-LSTM's are working miracles in raw speech signal->meaning translation [@tag:Sutskever], and combining steps in metagenomics are not out of the question.
+However, because recurrent neural networks are showing success for denoising base calls for the relatively new Oxford Nanopore long-read sequencer [@tag:Boza] (discussed further in the next section), there is hope that the entire pipeline, from denoising of through functional classification, can be combined into one step by using powerful LSTM's, which have been quite successful in raw speech signal-to-meaning translation [@tag:Sutskever].
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
-Does functional/taxonomic classification need to be separate processes?
-The largest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.
+We believe the largest potential in deep learning is to learn "everything" in one complex network, with a plethora of labeled (reference) data and unlabeled (microbiome experiments) examples.

 ### Sequencing and variant calling